 Night can be a frightening time for Seniors who live alone.
 Many Seniors become anxious or scared at night due to physical changes that come with aging.
-In others, psychological stress or dementia causes night fright.
+Night Fright in Senior Citizens can be caused by psychological stress or dementia.
 Some Seniors become agitated or aggressive after the sun goes down.
 Others wake from sleep, confused and afraid.

 - Low light